-Summer in Alaska is one of the best times for outdoor family fun.
+Summer is quickly approaching, meaning it’s time for outdoor family fun!
 These tips can help ensure your family stays safe while getting outside this summer:

 from the American Red Cross